luisTLD/Programming-Challenges/Maze/README.md

 ## Overview

-This project is a maze solver that uses the Breadth-First Search (BFS) algorithm to find the shortest path from the start point to the end point in a maze represented by a grid.
-The program can read a maze from a text file or be entered line by line via the console.
-After solving the maze, it saves the solved maze to a new text file.
+A maze solver that uses Breadth-First Search (BFS) to find the shortest path in a grid-based maze.

-  The entire code is thoroughly commented, making it easy to understand each part of the maze search and solution process.
-The solution path is printed within the maze using the `+` character, indicating the route found from the start to the end point.
+- Display the solution path using `+` in the maze grid.

+- ## Compilation

+To compile the project, use the following command:
+- g++ -IInterfaces -o main main.cpp Utils/Point.cpp Utils/Maze.cpp Utils/MazeSolver.cpp Utils/MazeFileHandler.cpp

+### Explanation

+- `-IInterfaces`: Specifies the directory for header files.
+This is necessary for locating the headers included in the `Utils` source files.
+- `-o main`: Sets the name of the output executable.
+- `main.cpp Utils/Point.cpp Utils/Maze.cpp Utils/MazeSolver.cpp Utils/MazeFileHandler.cpp`: Lists the source files to compile and link.

+# Important Note

 **Note:** The code does not perform input validation or error checking.
 It assumes that the input files are correctly formatted.

-# Important Note

-This code **does not handle any input validation**.
-Any invalid numbers or out-of-range values will result in an incorrect and disproportionate solution.
-It is crucial that the input files or console inputs are correctly formatted and within the valid range.
+### Notes

+In this exercise, I aim to enhance good practices for code readability and organization.
+The code in the header files (`Interfaces`) includes detailed comments to explain the functions and their usage.
+This approach helps maintain clarity and ease of understanding throughout the project.

 ## Features